timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 - the size of the numbers, that is, how many digits each has
 - how many bytes we can process

 The last point is interesting.
 The pattern ends with two digits, so we can’t be sure that there aren't any following digits that would form a number.
 Thus, we can say that we only processed 14 bytes.
-If a pattern would end with a comma, like this one:
+If a pattern would end with a comma, like this:

 ```
 1111011101101110